 Other analysts are even more bullish about the technology than IDC.
 US-based Grand View Research expects the value of the global hyperconverged infrastructure market to hit $US13.96 billion by 2024.

-This rapid growth is being driven by the ability of hyperconverged solutions to improve long-standing datacentre metrics, including capital costs, utilisation rates, time to service, operational efficiency, and levels of risk, according to IDC’s Sheppard.
+According to Eric Sheppard, IDC Research Vice President, Server and Storage Infrastructure, this rapid growth is being driven by the ability of hyperconverged solutions to improve long-standing data center metrics, including capital costs, utilization rates, time to service, operational efficiency and levels of risk.

 “[The] benefits offered by the hyper-converged infrastructure are anticipated to drive demand in large, small, and medium enterprises over the forecast period,” according to Grand View Research.

-Small business is attracted by hyperconverged infrastructure’s ability to improve operational efficiency and remote branch office service levels, while large companies like to leverage the technology to deploy private cloud infrastructure and improve backup and disaster recovery strategies.
+Small businesses are attracted by hyperconverged infrastructure’s ability to improve operational efficiency and remote branch office service levels, while large companies like to leverage the technology to deploy private cloud infrastructure, and improve backup and disaster recovery strategies.

 Why hyperconverged infrastructure over other solutions?

-According to IDC research the three most compelling features of hyperconverged infrastructure are its ability to improve IT staff productivity and operational efficiency, and reduce capital spending.
+DC Research stated that the three most compelling features of hyperconverged infrastructure are its ability to improve IT staffproductivity and operational efficiency, and reduce capital spending.

-Due to the expanding market, major IT companies, such as Lenovo, have developed comprehensive hyperconverged infrastructure solutions and partnerships.
+Due to the expanding market, major IT companies have developed comprehensive hyperconverged infrastructure solutions and partnerships.

-An example, IDC’s Shephard said, is the collaboration between Lenovo and Nutanix which has brought one of the world’s largest suppliers of x86 servers, with a heritage of being used in datacentres where quality, reliability and security are key, together with a leader in hyperconverged infrastructure software solutions.
+An example, IDC’s Sheppard said, is the collaboration between Lenovo and Nutanix which has brought one of the world’s largest suppliers of x86 servers – with a heritage of being used in data centers where quality, reliability and security are key – together with a leader in hyperconverged software solutions.

 “Lenovo and Nutanix have partnered together since 2015 to co-develop best-in-breed Lenovo-branded hyperconverged/hybrid cloud appliances.
-These appliances combine Lenovo and Nutanix intellectual property, and offer a suite of fully integrated hyperconverged solutions that allow organisations to drive the agility and scalability of public clouds within their own datacentre environments,” he said.
+These appliances combine Lenovo and Nutanix intellectual property, and offer a suite of fully integrated hyperconverged solutions that allow organizations to drive the agility and scalability of public clouds within their own data center environments,” said Sheppard.

 This partnership has allowed both companies to address one of the critical considerations that clients are looking for when adopting hyperconverged solutions.

-“Edge computing could become another potential area for hyperconverged systems as the requirements to quickly deploy, easily manage and scale linearly, will work in the favour of these systems,” he said.
+“Edge computing could be one another potential area for hyperconverged systems as the requirements to quickly deploy, easily manage and scale linearly will work in the favor of these systems.”

-Lenovo ThinkAgile HX Series brings a maturity to the hyperconverged infrastructure space that will help further broadening its base.
+Lenovo ThinkAgile HX Series brings a maturity to the hyperconverged infrastructure space that will help further broaden its base.